Brooklyn to DC

 In the distance, Lady Liberty, the namesake of our trusty ride, holds her torch high.

-Becca reads, “The New Colossus, by Emma Lazarus.
+Becca reads the poem inscribed at the base of the statue, “The New Colossus, by Emma Lazarus.

 ‘Not like the brazen giant of Greek fame,